futtta/ao_critcss_aas/readme.txt

 If the "ao_ccss_queue" job is there, but has a "next run" date in the past, there is an issue with your site/ hosters WordPress cron and you will have to contact your hoster.
 Some hosters' info on the topic: [WP Engine](https://wpengine.com/support/wp-cron-wordpress-scheduling/), [BlueHost](https://my.bluehost.com/hosting/help/411), [HostGator](https://support.hostgator.com/articles/how-to-replace-wordpress-cron-with-a-real-cron-job) and [SiteGround](https://www.siteground.com/tutorials/wordpress/real-cron-job/).

 == Changelog ==

+= 1.6.0 =

+* new: (advanced) option to disable CCSS injection for logged on users (as the CCSS is always extracted from an anonymous visitor context, the CCSS might not apply for logged in users).
+* improvement: warn when the job queue processing task is not getting triggered (due to WordPress cron issues).
+* improvement: also submit a request to criticalcss.com if a rule exists but the file containing the CCSS does not exist or is empty.
+* added info about cron issues to the FAQ.

 = 1.5.0 =